sveltejs/kit/.changeset/wicked-kangaroos-swim.md

 "@sveltejs/kit": patch
 ---

-fix: correctly handle aliases to files in the `./svelte-kit` directory
+fix: correctly handle aliases to files in the `.svelte-kit` directory